kevinjqiu/blog/content/post/2016-04-28-tech-podcasts.markdown

 +++

+UPDATE: I've got a lot of great comments here and on [reddit](https://redd.it/4hycnz).
+Thanks everyone for the suggestions.

 As software developers, we need to always keep learning and keep ourselves up-to-date with what's happening in the industry.
 Listening to podcasts is a great way to do so for myself since I have a 2-hour commute every day.
 In this blog post I'm going to review software engineering podcasts that I frequently listen to and hopefully this post will be remotely useful to anyone looking for software podcasts.

 Disclaimer